keppy/keppy/README.md

-### 🧮 Hello
+### 🧮 Hello fellow yak handlers

- I'm currently working on WorldEnder.ai; a text adventure RAG about the apocalypse.
-Through this project we will learn just how far we can push RAG--and in a fun direction (I hope)!
+I'm currently working on WorldEnder.ai; an interactive RAG system about the apocalypse.
+Through this project we will learn just how far we can push RAG in a fun (read: slightly concerning) direction!

 <!--
 **keppy/keppy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.